 Person-first language avoids defining people by their disabilities by focusing on the person before the disability.
 For example, person-first language would say “Anna is a woman with a disability.”
 This puts the emphasis on Anna being a person with many qualities, and one of them is the disability.
 The disability does not define her.

 The opposite of person-first language is identity-first language.
 Identity-first language frontloads the disability: “Anna is a disabled woman.”
 This arrangement of words puts Anna's disability in front of any other qualities she might have.
-That might be ok with Anna (maybe she thinks of her disability as being her most important trait), but at PHAME we choose to use person-first language as a default.
+That might be ok with Anna (maybe she thinks of her disability as being her most identifying trait), but at PHAME we choose to use person-first language as a default.
 If someone lets us know that they'd prefer we use different language, we're happy to do so.

 Person-first language is also important when describing people who use mobility devices such as wheelchairs.
 For example, instead of saying “Anna is wheelchair-bound,” we like to say “Anna uses a wheelchair.”
-That puts the emphasis on Anna, who does many things, one of which is use a wheel chair.
+That puts the emphasis on Anna, who does many things, one of which is use a wheelchair.